lefkas95/udacity_fswd_project6_linux_config/README.md

 * updated all packages using `sudo apt-get update` and `sudo apt-get upgrade`
 * Set up firewall `ufw` to default deny any incoming and allow any outgoing, then opened incoming ports 80 (www), 123 (NTP) and 2200 (before configured port for SSH)
 * Write wsgi script to serve the catalog application (include correct path using `sys`)
-* Configure postgresql: Create new user 'catalog' to access data, give this user permission to access and edit the table in the database `catalog`
+* Configure postgresql: Create new user 'catalog' to access data, give this user permission to access and edit the tables in the database `catalog`
 * Configure `wsgi` in file `/etc/apache2/sites-enabled/000-default.conf` by adding `WSGIScriptAlias / /var/www/html/myapp.wsgi` inside the `VirtualHost *:80` tag
 * Restart Apache using `sudo apache2ctl restart`